 The actions that can be performed with bookmarks using Aspose.Words are the same as the ones you can perform using Microsoft Word.
 You can insert a new bookmark, delete, move to a bookmark, get or set a bookmark name, get or set text enclosed in it.

-Inserting a Bookmark
+Insert a Bookmark

-Use DocumentBuilder.StartBookmark and DocumentBuilder.EndBookmark to create a bookmark by marking its start and end, respectively.
+Use StartBookmark and EndBookmark to create a bookmark by marking its start and end, respectively.
 Do not forget to pass the same bookmark name to both methods.
 Bookmarks in a document can overlap and span any range.
 Badly formed bookmarks or bookmarks with duplicate names will be ignored when the document is saved.
-The following example adds some text into the document and encloses the text in a bookmark.

-The following code example shows how to create a new bookmark.
+The following code example shows how to create a new bookmark:

 Sometimes it is necessary to obtain a bookmark collection to iterate through bookmarks or for other purposes.
 Use the Node.Range property exposed by any document node that returns a Range object representing the portion of the document contained in this node.
 Use this object to retrieve a BookmarkCollection and then use the collection indexer to get a specific bookmark.

-The following code example shows how to bookmark a table.
+The following code example shows how to bookmark a table:

 If you change the name of a bookmark to a name that already exists in the document, no error will be generated and only the first bookmark will be stored when you save the document.